 If you are under a tornado warning, seek shelter immediately!
 Most injuries associated with high winds are from flying debris, so remember to protect your head.
 If available, put on a bicycle or motorcycle helmet to protect yourself from head injuries.

-Go to a pre-designated shelter area such as a dorm or campus building safe room, basement, storm cellar, or the lowest building level.
+Go to a pre-designated shelter area , if identified, or move to the lowest building level.
 If there is no basement, go to the center of an interior room on the lowest level (closet, interior hallway) away from corners, windows, doors, and outside walls.
 Put as many walls as possible between you and the outside.
 Get under a sturdy table and use your arms to protect your head and neck.

 If you are in any portable classroom or temporary trailer or mobile home

 Get out immediately and go to the lowest floor of a sturdy, nearby building or a storm shelter.
 Mobile homes, even if tied down, offer little protection from tornadoes.

 If you outside with no access to campus or other shelter

 Get into a vehicle, and buckle your seat belt.
 Put your head down below the windows; cover your head with your hands and a blanket, coat or other cushion if possible.
 If there is no car or shelter, try to find a ditch or area lower than the ground to lie down in.
 You are safer in a low, flat location than under a bridge or highway overpass.

 Never try to outrun a tornado in urban or congested areas in a car or truck.
 Instead, leave the vehicle immediately for safe shelter.
 Watch out for flying debris.
 Flying debris from tornadoes causes most fatalities and injuries.